 The bike rental shop was packed with jostling touroids eager to get their rides and hit the Stanley Park seawall.
 It was a bright Saturday morning in August.
 One man just would not wait his turn.
 He was belligerent, and he hounded the harried clerks.
-He was a man in his Fifties, spoke with a Southern-States drawl, was maybe a lawyer of some sort (personal injury)?
+He was a man in his fifties, spoke with a Southern-States drawl, was maybe a lawyer of some sort (personal injury)?
 He oozed entitlement.
 He lobbed barbed, belittling remarks at other customers in the store — especially the young people and the women.

 That’s when my brother-in-law stepped in.

 Ian’s a big dude: played college hockey and semi-entertained a pro career (the L.A.
 Kings scouted him).
 But his power he keeps in quiet reserve.
 I’ve never even heard him raise his voice.
 He’s like a nuclear deterrent.
 He stepped in front of this gentleman and simply said: “Back off.”
-The gentleman did.
+The guy did.
 Ian said, “Hey, man: we’re all on vacation, here.”
 It was the kind of movie moment where a bully gets put in his place, a sense of perspective is restored, and the whole room erupts in applause.

 Then my brother-in-law turned to me and said — so softly only I could hear: